smartcontractkit/push-gha-metrics-action/README.md

 workflow must be unique**, see `Job Name vs Id` and `Matrices` in the `Notes` section.

+See the [action.yml](action.yml) file for information on inputs that this action accepts.

 You can use the included workflow updater script to help you update all of the workflows within a directory.